-Moel Famau, according to various sources, is pronounced 'moyl vamai' or 'moyl vama' or 'moyl vamau' ...).
+Moel Famau, according to various sources, is pronounced 'moyl vamai' (likely best) or 'moyl vamau' or 'moyl vama' ...).

 The Moel Famau Country Park, has been classed as an Area of Outstanding Natural Beauty since 1985.
 It is the highest hill in the Clwydian Range at 1,821 ft (555 m).